 We made similar choices with our newly published cover package on threat assessment and the Columbine effect.
 With most of our major investigations into gun violence, we have published our underlying datasets so that anyone can use them for further study and analysis.
 But we are only providing summary data and analysis from our research on Columbine copycats.
 Though much of the case-level data we’ve collected is publicly available, we decided not to make it easily accessible in one place, where it could potentially be used by aspiring attackers searching for inspiration or tactical information.

-Below, we've compiled half a dozen recommendations based on interviews with and research from threat assessment experts concerned about this issue.
+Below, we’ve compiled a set of recommendations based on interviews with and research from threat assessment experts concerned about this issue.
 Not all of these ideas will go over well in newsrooms, and as journalists, we can see arguments for and against these practices.
 But given the scope of the copycat problem, they are worthy of serious consideration and debate.
-[Ed. note: For more on that debate, see Follman's opinion piece in the New York Times.]
+[Ed. note: For more on that debate, see Follman’s opinion piece in the New York Times.]

 Minimize use of the perpetrator’s name.
 When it isn’t necessary to repeat it, don’t.
 And don’t include middle names gratuitously, a common practice for distinguishing criminal suspects from others of the same name, but which can otherwise lend a false sense of their importance.